 GINOM considers the relationships and dynamic behavior of these various entities and simulates and predicts their behavior under possible disaster scenarios.
 The primary feature is the ability to integrate third-party simulations into a single environment without the need to share proprietary or sensitive data.
 Hospital and Healthcare planners may find this simulation system beneficial in providing situational awareness for decision-making.

-Want to learn more about these efforts?
+Want to learn more about these black sky supply chain disruptions?
 We host several educational webinar events on current resilient topics year-round.
 Discover all and sign up to do your part in helping close global resilient gaps.

 A publication of the HUMAN CONTINUITY PROJECT™ 1 st Quarter 2023 Introduction: The Interdependency Crisis COVID.
 The global energy crisis.
 Expanding weather disasters.
 Species die-off.
 War.
 Near grid-scale power outages.
 The 2022 international food crisis.
 Global hyperinflation.
 Our civilization is facing serious, growing, systemic challenges to the fragile network of tightly interdependent infrastructures, […]